Did you know that ADHD Kids are much more likely to become addicted to screens given the dopamine rush that screens can provide?

 It can be tempting to fill car rides, grocery store visits, and waiting rooms with screen time.
 I get it, it keeps kids quiet.
 But, letting them have to entertain themselves with their own thoughts, a book or family conversation can be super beneficial.
 Children need time to just sit and take in the world around them without being entertained – no matter what their age.

-Start a family journal
+Start a tradition of family night

 Give your kids an allowance for books

 I’d rather have my kids reading than be on devices any ol’ day.
 I make sure we have lots of books available from the library, but I also give my kids an allowance for books.

 Start a tinker space

 Set out a few art supplies in a caddy or invest is some stem supplies like these or these.
 Check out Pinterest boards for easy stem ideas and definitely check my sidebar to download my free guide with loads of ideas on setting up your own tinker space.